-As a contractor or company director of a limited company, it’s unlikely you’ll receive sick pay if you’re unable to work.
-This makes Income protection an important type of protection to consider.
-But what exactly is it?
+As a contractor or company director of a limited company, you usually don’t benefit from sick pay if you’re unable to work.
+That’s where Contractor Income Protection Insurance comes in.
+But what exactly is it, and how does it work?
+We’ll explain everything you need to know in this guide.

-Income protection for contractors (otherwise known as Executive Income Protection) will pay out a monthly benefit if you’re unable to work due to accident or sickness.
-As a policy it can:
+Income Protection for contractors (otherwise known as Executive Income Protection) will pay out a monthly benefit if you’re unable to work due to accident or sickness.

 This cover is especially important for contractors who lack the sick pay benefits of regular employees, protecting your livelihood and providing peace of mind in uncertain times.

-Just like personal Income Protection, Income Protection for Contractors, pays out a monthly benefit if the policy holder is unable to work due to accident or sickness.
+Just like a personal Income Protection policy, Income Protection for contractors pays out a monthly benefit if the policy holder is unable to work due to accident or sickness.
 This benefit is designed to then cover monthly outgoings such as:

-This has advantages as it can offer significant tax savings, we discuss this in more detail later.
+This way, you benefit from significant tax savings, which we’ll explore in more detail later.

 Other than these exclusions, coverage is determined by your pre-existing medical history.

-It depends on the health condition, its severity and whether you’ve suffered with it in the last 5 years.
-Any conditions need to be declared when applying for Contractor Income Protection insurance.
+It depends on the health condition, its severity and whether you’ve suffered with it in the last five years.
+As with any type of cover, you need to declare any pre-existing health conditions when applying for Contractor Income Protection insurance.

 Each insurer has its own view on pre-existing conditions, and is likely to do one of the following: